srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 [^pr]: [The PR](https://github.com/EmaApps/ema-template/pull/22) spawned commits over nearly 7 months of intermittent work with feedback and contributions from others.

-1. **Generic routes**: automatically derive route encoders and decoders using generics
+1. [**Generic routes**](https://ema.srid.ca/guide/route/generic): automatically derive route encoders and decoders using generics
-1. **Composability**: combine multiple Ema sites to produce a new top-level site.
+1. [**Composability**](https://ema.srid.ca/guide/compose): combine multiple Ema sites to produce a new top-level site.

-This post will give a rough overview of the new features, but checkout [the official tutorial](https://ema.srid.ca/tutorial) if you are new to Ema.
+This post will give a rough overview of the new features, but checkout [the official **tutorial**](https://ema.srid.ca/tutorial) if you are new to Ema.

 ## Generic routes

-Until Ema 0.6, you have had to manually write route encoders and decoders.
-This is not only a tedious task, but also an error-prone process.
-Ema 0.8 introduces the `IsRoute` typeclass that can be generically derived in an inductive manner.
+Until Ema 0.6, one had to _manually_ write route encoders and decoders.
+In addition to being tedious, this is an error-prone process.
+Ema 0.8 introduces the [`IsRoute`](https://ema.srid.ca/guide/route/class) typeclass (for route encoding and decoding) that can be [generically](https://ema.srid.ca/guide/route/generic) derived in an inductive manner.
 A simple `TemplateHaskell` based API is also provided.
 What this means is that you can define your routes simply as follows and get encoders and decoders for free:

 ```haskell
 data Route